imclarenpow/326-proj06-carpets/README.md

 # Carpets
+Cayden - Base methods to be used by the different match types Tristan - Max Match
+Rochelle - Balanced
+Isaac - Not Match

+## Carpets Narrative
 Your great aunt Maude has, over the years, acquired a large collection of strips of carpet squares.
 She wants to start a business of sewing them together into larger carpets for sale.
 Of course people’s tastes differ so the criteria that make a carpet desirable can also